craftercms/cli/README.md

 `crafter-cli sync-from -e local -s editorial -n origin`

+To create a group:

+`crafter-cli create-group -e local -gn test-group -gd "Description of the group"`

+You can bulk import groups by providing a CSV file with the format: `group name, group description`:

+`crafter-cli create-group -e local -gi /path/to/group.csv`

 You can publish content to the Live or Staging targets (Staging must be enabled to publish to it):

 `crafter-cli publish-content -e local -s editorial --publishingTarget live --items "/site/website/index.xml"`